-At opening receptions, the conversation often turns to questions such as: “How do I take better pictures?”
+At opening receptions, the conversation often turns to: “How do I take better pictures?”
 How can I get my work into galleries?”
 Some advice:

 Always wear your camera.